grayside/githook_cook/README.md

 local overrides.
 3. Provide some wrapper functions for other common git workflow tasks, such as sending emails, getting other common git data.
-4. Move "wrapper" functions in an api.inc file, and cook helper functions into cook.inc.